eweitnauer/gm-api/API.md

 Graspable Math by default logs user interactions with the canvas.
 Use `gmath.setupLogging(options)` to switch logging on or off and provide an ID by which the log data is grouped for later retrieval.
 Options: `{ experiment_id: string, enabled: Boolean }`.

-Graspable Math logging data are grouped into "trials."

-A `Canvas` instance will automatically create its own `DataLogger` and trial.

-If you want multiple `Canvas` instances to share a trial, or you want more control of the trials, use the `logger` option.
-You can create a `DataLogger` and give it to the `Canvas` on construction.
-A `Canvas` instance will only create a trial on construction if the logger doesn't have one already.